 Child care operators will immediately report to the City of Hamilton any child care program change that is expected to be ongoing.
 Downsizing of a program will result in a recalculation of the amount of funding the childcare operator is eligible to receive to support wages.

 When the funding cannot be fully distributed, what is the process to transfer the excess funding to the system priorities?

-As listed on page 4 of the guidelines: If funding cannot be distributed in accordance with the guidelines, a request can be made to transfer the excess amount to the system priority funding.
+The expectation is that GOG for wages funding be distributed to eligible staff for wages.
+If funding cannot be distributed in accordance with the guidelines, a request can be made to transfer the excess amount to the system priority funding.
 This should be identified prior to or during the one-on-one system priorities meeting with City of Hamilton and approval will be part of the system priority goal plan.
 If this is identified after the one-on-one system priorities meeting, a follow up meeting with the City of Hamilton may be required.
 Child care operators must report any child care program change that is expected to be ongoing.
 Downsizing of a program will result in a recalculation of the amount of eligible funding to support wages, however, the child care operator can make a request at this time for permission to transfer the excess funding to the system priorities funding.

 Can a portion of the general operating for wages funding be used to cover of cost of audited financial statements?

 No. The wages portion of the general operating funding can only be used for wages and benefits.
 Child care operators can discuss any concerns and requests during the one-on-one system priorities meeting.

 Will random audits be conducted on those who have already had an independent audit conducted?